-Normal schools got their name from an early French teacher training institution.
-The academies had conducted teacher training classes but their limited attention to the task inevitably yielded limited success.
-The Normal schools were part of a revolution in education taking place in 19th-century America, in which the need for teachers to receive training, and especially in teaching methods in addition to subject knowledge was becoming more and more evident.
-Thus teacher training became a major focus of the school, although the old academy collegiate tradition was continued in a separate department until the turn of the century.
+The academies had conducted teacher training classes but on a limited basis.
+Normal schools were part of a revolution in education taking place in 19th-century America, in which the need for teachers to receive training, and especially in teaching methods in addition to subject knowledge was becoming better recognized and supported.
+Teacher training was officially the sole purpose of the Normal school. although the old academy tradition was continued in a separate department until the turn of the century.

 One key element of the teacher training philosophy of that era was to maintain a "practice" or "demonstration" school attached to the Normal School.
 Students for the school came from the local community and were taught by student teachers who worked under experienced teacher "critics."